 Perhaps there is more to having antiglutamatergic qualities than is apparent from much of the information about riluzole out there, even from just a general healthiness perspective:

 Excitotoxicity is the process by which nerve cells are damaged or killed by excessive stimulation by neurotransmitters such as glutamate and similar substances.

 In this context, here is some interesting information, from 2016, on reducing glutamate naturally.
-Some supplements to look into (I have not tried them):
+Some supplements to look into:

 Here is another article, from 2006, that reads a little speciously (the site was set up to criticize MSG) but again seems to contain some good information.

 My nonauthoritative conclusion is that reducing glutamate might be beneficial to those with high enough levels in the brain to cause problems to begin with.
 It won’t prevent an asymptomatic person with SCA from becoming symptomatic, and it won’t stop cerebellar degeneration due to a root polyQ problem.
 The inevitable march towards dysfunction will continue, possibly with a period of improvement when glutamate is initially reduced.

 The addition of the word brain shows up: